Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Understanding Differential Factors in Adoption

 \subsection{Gender-Based Inequalities}

-We make use of the gender of farmers and mediators in our data to diagnose the Digital Green ecosystem for inequalities.
-The distribution of genders for both farmers and mediators across the five states is shown in Figure \ref{fig:6}.
+We make use of the gender of farmers and mediators in our data to diagnose Digital Green's ecosystem for inequalities.
+The distribution of genders for both farmers and mediators across the five states is shown in Figure~\ref{fig:6}.
 We observe that majority of the farmers in all the states except Madhya Pradesh are women whereas the proportion of men is higher for mediators across all states.
+First, we define the adoption rate (AR) for a mediator as follows: